GOD DURING HARD TIMES

 I highlighted in another article, how God uses people to pass on advice to us when we need

-some important guidance in life (see Heading 2.3 in this
+some important guidance in life (see Heading 4 in that

 article).
 Well, in this area of hope, God can if need be ... empower ... individuals to assist other individuals ‘doing it tough’.